 3 Enable and load

 Users of the built-in themes cannot require the package as usual because there is no package to speak of.
-Instead, things are simpler as all one needs is to load the theme of their preference by adding either form to their init file:
+Instead, things are simpler as built-in themes are considered safe.
+All one needs is to load the theme of their preference by adding either form to their init file:

 (load-theme 'modus-operandi) ; Light theme